-In light of recent events, there are obviously a lot of comments on social media and elsewhere about police-involved shootings and police brutality, often and disproportionately targeted toward African-Americans and other minority communities.
-One strain of comments essentially goes like this: “If you don’t want the officer to shoot you, don’t resist arrest.”
+In light of recent events, there are numerous stories about police-involved shootings and police brutality.
+Often these disproportionately involve African-Americans and other minority communities.
+One common objection to this trend is: “If you don’t want the officer to shoot you, don’t resist arrest.”

-The problem with glib headlines like “If you don’t want the officer to shoot you, don’t resist arrest”, is that they can blur the line between common sense advice and the legal obligations of law enforcement officers regarding the level of force they can use in a given situation.
+The problem with glib headlines like “If you don’t want the officer to shoot you, don’t resist arrest” is that they can blur the line between common sense advice and the police’s legal obligations.
+Law enforcement officers can only use a certain amount of force depending on that situation.
 Too often, we’ve seen moderate resistance by a civilian result in profoundly disproportionate and unreasonable force by an officer.

 Simple noncompliance is never an excuse for excessive or deadly force.

 If you believe you or someone you know has been the victim of false arrest, police brutality, excessive force, or any other legal or constitutional violation, contact Chicago civil rights attorney Jordan Marsh for a free consultation at (312) 401-5510, or by email at email@example.com.